 The radon fans are guaranteed by manufacturers for 3 – 5 years.
-Their replacement cost, including installation, is usually $300 to $600.
+Their replacement radon mitigation system cost, including installation, is usually $300 to $600.

 Homeowners are aware that the fan must run continuously 24/7, year after year.
-The typical estimate of the electricity cost is $150 per year.
+The typical estimate of the electricity radon mitigation system cost is $150 per year.

-However, homeowners are not told about all the other operating costs which can be much higher – convective energy losses in heated and air-conditioned air.
+However, homeowners are not told about all the other operating radon mitigation system cost which can be much higher – convective energy losses in heated and air-conditioned air.
 (Convection means the transfer of heat by the movement of heated gas.)

 The subslab suction system draws not only the soil gas from underneath the slab but also air from the basement through any cracks and openings.
 To prevent back drafting of the furnace and hot water heater, building codes require one or two make-up fresh air openings in the basement.
 This allows outdoor air to be drawn in to replace the air sucked out by the radon ventilator.